unitejs/cli/docs/roadmap.md

 ## General

-* Version check after run complete
 * Add JSON parser that can accept comments
 * Convert gulp script from JavaScript to TypeScript with compilation to improve resiliency
-* Create source/unit/e2e tests from descriptor language to avoid massive repetition and possibly easier introduction of other languages (vscode snippet format ?)
+* Create source/unit/e2e tests from descriptor language to avoid repetition and possibly easier introduction of other languages (vscode snippet format ?)

 ## Engine Pipeline